 - REC Compliance test – completed every 2 years to retain membership

-- Supply chain partners including 2nd tier recruitment agencies, general office and IT suppliers and any service suppliers to support the running of our business must complete a self-declaration on their modern slavery approach and must agree for an independent audit by the Acorn Group Quality Manager.
-Our business will not support or deal with any business knowingly involved in exploitation or human trafficking.
+- Supply chain partners outlined above must agree for an independent audit by our Quality team.
+Our business will not support or deal with any business knowingly involved in any aspect of modern slavery.

 - ISO9001 accredited – independent audit ensuring compliance to our internal policies against the international standard for quality.

-- All staff working for the group must have adequate references and undertake an annual self-declaration outlining criminal convictions and undertake a ‘fit and proper’ test in line with GLA requirements.
+- All staff working for the group must have adequate references and undertake an annual self-declaration outlining criminal convictions and undertake a ‘fit and proper’ test in line with GLAA requirements.